josmase/dohi-full-stack-test/README.md

 ### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+### Dependencies

+ * Angular Material: For easy styling and structuring.
+ * Material icons: For one icon in the create button.
+ * Angular cli: For building and development.

+### Design

+Like the API i opted to separate the bundles, paths and places from each other.
+With one page for editing all the bundles, and buttons on each bundle to go to a page to edit its paths.
+The same thing was also done with the paths and places.

+Since the bundles, paths and places all needed forms and are very similar, i chose to create a dynamic form.
+This was done to reduce code repetition and to allow for expansion of fields in an easy way, It also made it possible to create a single dialog for creation of all three types.
+Since the three types are so similar i also opted to use only one data service to handle the CRUD operations.
+ Instead of creating three almost identical services.